hove-io/navitia_sdk_docs/docs/around_me/android/index.md

 #### Data interface methods

-A customizable button appears in the free floating details screen and the clicking event should be catched from the application.
+A customizable button appears in the free floating details screen and the clicking event should be intercepted by the application.

 ```kotlin
 override fun onBookFreeFloating(id: String) {